-United States History 262 & 263 covers teh cultural, economic, political, and social developments that have shaped the United States from c.
+United States History 262 & 263 covers the cultural, economic, political, and social developments that have shaped the United States from c.
 1491 to the present.
-Historical thinking skills such as evaluating primary sources, analyzing historical claims, contextualizing historical events will be modeled, taught, and assessed.
-Instructional activities, including analying texts and visual sources, writing essays, and expressing historical arguments in a variety of genres will be utilized daily.
+Historical thinking skills, such as evaluating primary sources, analyzing historical claims, and contextualizing historical events are modeled, taught, and assessed.
+Instructional activities, including analyzing texts and visual sources, writing essays, and expressing historical arguments in a variety of genres, are utilized daily.

-History 262 & 263 and AP United States will run concureently, in the same classroom.
+History 262 & 263 and AP United States will run concurrently, in the same classroom.
 Up to 6 college credits can be earned in History 262 & 263.
-B